Art: My

 Drama: Miss

-realms of fantasy and the nut house.
+Fyshe taught drama in the school hall.
+A well spoken lady of garrulous enthusiasm, she took us to a world of fantasy and the nut house.
 One minute we were kids in the school

-hall, the next minute we were rolling on the floor having bounced off the walls
+hall; the next minute we were bumping into the walls

 French and English: Miss Lake